MalikAhmerImran/vector-embeddings-py/README.md

-This is just a testing repo.
+This is just a testing repo for Vector Embeddings.